Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations/symbolic-distribution.md

 Enabling sorting will only have an effect in the case of categorized data.

-*A typical example of use will be visualizing total hours grouped on projects.*
+*A typical use case would be visualizing total hours grouped on projects.*